Uniformed Services Employment and Reemployment Rights Act

 The USERRA clarifies and strengthens veterans’ provisions covered under the Veterans’ Reemployment Rights (VRR) Statute.
 Under the USERRA, civilians’ job rights and benefits for veterans and members of Reserve components are protected.
 The USERRA also provides certain protections for disabled veterans, requiring that employers make reasonable efforts to accommodate their disabilities.

-The USERRA made sweeping improvements in protecting service member rights and employment benefits, improving the available enforcement mechanisms, and adding federal government employees to the pool of employees that were already eligible to receive assistance from the Department of Labor in processing claims.
-Additionally, under the USERRA, an employee's cumulative length for which they can be absent from work for military duty and retain reemployment benefits has been extended from 4 years to 5 years.
+The USERRA made sweeping improvements in protecting service member rights and employment benefits, improving the available enforcement mechanisms, and adding federal government employees to the pool of employees who were already eligible to receive assistance from the Department of Labor in processing claims.
+Additionally, under the USERRA, an employee’s cumulative length for which they can be absent from work for military duty and retain reemployment benefits has been extended from 4 years to 5 years.